Anmol-wq/VSD-IAT-Sign-off-Timing-Analysis---Basics-to-Advanced/README.md

 # Day-5_Summary

 In Synchronous clocks, events happen at a fixed phase relation whereas in asynchronous clocks that is untrue.
 Then there are logically exclusive clocks, which are passed through a mux logic, whereas in physically exclusive clocks, the sources are entirely different. set_clock_groups is used for establishing asynchronous and synchronous pairs.
 We can provide different properties like latency, uncertainty, transition and sense.
+Path specification is done by providing -from -to and -through flags.
+We would need to be careful of false paths and multicycle paths too.
+There is a provision of providing max and min delay for a path too.

 # Day-5_Labs
   ## Revisit slack computation